arendarski/awesome-python-finance-time-series/README.md

-# 📈 Time series resources 📉
+# 📈 Time series resources for Python 📉

 A collection of resources for working with sequential and time series data